MicrochipTech/ml-dsPIC33CK-Curiosity-IMU-Data-Logger/README.md

 ## How to Configure, Compile, and Flash
-The steps below explain the process of configuring the the data logger firmware build, compiling it, and flashing it to the dSPIC33CK device.
+The steps below explain the process of configuring the data logger firmware build, compiling it, and flashing it to the dSPIC33CK device.

 1. Plug the dSPIC33CK Curiosity Board into your PC via USB.
 2. Install the MPLAB X IDE and XC16 compiler.
 These are required to load the data logger project and to program the dSPIC33CK Curiosity Board.